Characters: Harry Potter The Trio

 - Speak Ill of the Dead: "Sirius was horrible to Kreacher...
 I've said all along that wizards would pay for how they treat house elves.
 Well, Voldemort did... and so did Sirius."

-- Static Character: Among the Trio, Hermoine has changed the least over her years.
+- Static Character: Among the Trio, Hermione has changed the least over her years.
 Not that it hinders her as a character, mind you.
+However, she is static only in comparison with Ron and Harry.
+She undergoes some significant positive changes.
+She has only changed less than Harry and Ron.

 - Stop Helping Me!: In-Universe the house-elves think this of Hermione, as they are offended by her failure to understand that they find Happiness in Slavery.

 - Sudden Name Change: A meta example: Word of God statements had long established that her middle name was "Jane," which the fifth book also established as Umbridge's middle name.
-Perhaps invoking the One Steve Limit, the final book makes Hermione's middle name "Jean" instead.
+The final book makes Hermione's middle name "Jean" instead.
+Rowling stated that she had changed her mind because she didn't want the heroine Hermione to share a middle name with the bad and sadistic Dolores Umbridge.

 - Sugar and Ice Personality: At least in book one, but becomes more Tsundere as the story goes on.